Eddie73COB/Repo_At_Taly/ATS Process - New Hire AD account creation/ATS Process - New Hire AD account creation.md

 These kind of tasks can include three kind of requirements.

-1. Network Account creation which is the main requirement
+1. Network Account creation which is the main requirement.

 > This Requirement is always present on this Service Request.

-2. Network Account with Email address
+2. Network Account with Email address.
-3. Network Account with VPN Access
+3. Network Account with VPN Access.

-> This last one might or not include Email Address as well
+> This last one might or not include Email Address as well.

 To have this tasks completed is needed to be sure of which path is to be chosen according with the requirements requested.